 Development Review Services

 The City of Binghamton is committed to working with developers and business owners to develop quality projects that benfit the applicant and the City.
 The Development Process involves the Planning Department, Office of Building and Construction, and the Binghamton Economic Development Office (BEDO).
 We develop and administer standards and policies governing development in Binghamton to protect environmental quality, promote economic growth and ensure neighborhood vitality.

 Applicants are strongly encouraged to take advantage of this free service.
 Attending a 30-minute informal meeting at the start of a project to discuss scope and direction can give any developer a clear understanding of what permits or planning/zoning approvals, landscaping features or water/sewer requirements are required and help avoid delays in obtaining necessary permits or unneeded design expenses.
 We are happy to sit down with applicants at any stage in their project development: from conceptualization to final checks.

 Depending on the scope of a particular project, different levels of review may be necessary.
 By law, all new commercial businesses and changes of use require some level of review.
 There are two basic levels of review:

-- Planning Commission Review and Approval: This is a full site plan review by the Planning Commission.
-It is typically required for projects which are likely to have significant impacts on a neighborhood.
-This includes projects involving new construction, actions that are unlisted or Type I under SEQRA, and projects which, per the Zoning Code, require a special use permit.
-Review and approval of a site plan is conducted by the Planning Commission and generally involves two (2) meetings, one of which is a public hearing.
+- Planning Commission Review and Approval: This is a site plan review by the Planning Commission.
+Planning Commission review is required for projects involving new construction, actions that are unlisted or Type I under SEQRA, and projects that require a special use permit.
+Review and approval of a site plan and special use permit is conducted by the Planning Commission and generally involves two (2) meetings, one of which is a public hearing.
 The whole process, from submission of the application to final decision, is typically 2-3 months.
 The application deadline is always the first Wednesday of the month, for the case to be places on the following month's agenda.
 The Planning Commission Review application can be found here.